Why was my business unsellable?

 Clearly, I was the problem.
 I had to try to find a solution.

 First, I tried to change my daily outlook.
 I tried to change myself and make day-to-day decisions differently.
 Long, remarkably painful story short – that didn’t work.
 This part of me, the part that kept seeing the downside, that kept seeing the risk (not the reward) simply wouldn't let go.
 I could see where we should go, but I couldn't keep myself from making daily decisions that sabotaged our ability to get there.

 Finally, I determined that I was better at hiring managers than I was at managing, so essentially, I ran away.
 I hired management and then stranded myself in a satellite office where I could observe, strategically guide, but not influence daily decisions.
 And as dysfunctional as that sounds, it worked.

 I spend a lot of times these days talking to business owners who want to create transferable value in their business (make it sellable).
 We talk about sales, operations, financial results, and many other tangible parts of the business.
-But often, if the business isn’t reaching the owner’s goals, we go back to the source: the owner.
+But often, those things are only the symptoms that point to the real problem.
+If the business isn’t reaching the owner’s goals, we go back to the source: the owner.